ansgarS/Kubernetes-Workshop/README.md

 minikube addons enable ingress
 ```

-Since we are working a local environment and don't want to rely on an external docker registry,
+Since we are working in a local environment and don't want to rely on an external docker registry,
 you have need to access the minikube's docker environment.
 This is done by running:
 ```bash
 eval $(minikube docker-env)
 ```
 You will notice new docker containers, if you run ``docker ps`` and probably recognize that your docker
-from task 2 are gone.
+containers from task 2 are gone.
 Change this by building them again:
 ```
 cd patient-service && docker build -t patient-service:1.0.0 cd insurance-service && docker build -t insurance-service:1.0.0
 ```

-Before you start with the task, merge the branch ``task3/starter`` into your current one.
+Before you start with the upcoming task, merge the branch ``task3/starter`` into your current one.
 It will add a new directory ``k8s``, which you will use to create your kubernetes files.

 The task is as simple as that: